-5. Note on Required Use of County Polling Places
+3. Note on Required Use of County Polling Places

-Sections 42.002 and 42.0621, as amended by House Bill 2027 (2015), provides all political subdivisions, including those created under Section 52, Article III or Section 59, Article XVI of the Texas Constitution and located in a county or adjacent to a county of more than 3.3 million people, must use county election precincts.
-Therefore, all political subdivisions holding an election on May 7, 2016 must use county election precincts and polling places on election day, unless:
+Sections 42.002 and 42.0621 provide that all political subdivisions, including those created under Section 52, Article III or Section 59, Article XVI of the Texas Constitution and located in a county or adjacent to a county of more than 3.3 million people, must use county election precincts.
+Therefore, all political subdivisions holding an election on May 5, 2018 must use county election precincts and polling places on election day, unless: